Liuhaai/Cineast-API/Objects-Glossary.md

 * `startabs` tells the absolute starting time (in s) of this segment if applicable else is 0.
 * `endabs` tells the absolute ending time (in s) of this segment if applicable else is 0.
 * `sequenceNumber` is the segment's sequence number.
 All segments of an object have incremental sequence number starting from 1.
-* `count` is the total frames in this segment.
+* `count` is the total number of frames in this segment.

 ## SegmentQueryResult
-This object contains list of [`SegmentDescriptors`](Objects-Glossary#segmentdescriptor) & is received as a part of query results.
+This object contains a list of [`SegmentDescriptors`](Objects-Glossary#segmentdescriptor) & is received as a part of query results.

 <pre>
 SegmentQueryResult : Object
 {
   "content": Array&lt;<a href="Objects-Glossary#segmentdescriptor">SegmentDescriptor</a>&gt;,
+  "contentType": String,
   "queryId": String,
   "messageType": "<a href="Message-Type-Glossary#qr_segment">QR_SEGMENT</a>"
 }
 </pre>
 * `content` will be a list of [`SegmentDescriptors`](Objects-Glossary#segmentdescriptor").
+* `contentType` will be `org.vitrivr.cineast.core.data.entities.MediaSegmentDescriptor`
 * `queryId` will be same as what was in the request if specified or else will be randomly generated.
 * `messageType` will always be [`QR_SEGMENT`](Message-Type-Glossary#qr_segment).